You don’t have to spend hours on self-care to regulate your nervous system and avoid burnout.

 • If you’re feeling unseen and overwhelmed, shouldering the weight of everyone else’s needs while forgetting to meet your own…

-• If chronic stress is invading your body's systems (stiff and achy joints, foggy brain, not sleeping well) and you can tell you’re headed for burnout, but you can’t stay motivated to "do self-care"...
+• If chronic stress is invading your body (stiff joints, foggy brain, sleepless nights), and you can’t stay motivated to "do self-care"...

-• If you’ve searched long and hard for belonging, whether you've got anxiety, C-PTSD, chronic stress, sensory issues, ADHD, autism, depression, an inner critic or people-pleaser...
+• If you’ve searched for authenticity and belonging, whether you've got anxiety, C-PTSD, chronic stress, sensory processing sensitivity, ADHD, autism, depression, an inner critic or people-pleaser...

 ...you're in the right place!